Flittermischief/git_wkshp/README.md

-# 0. Render this document

-There are many ways to render markdown documents.
-To waste as little time as possible, let's all copy and paste this text into https://stackedit.io/.
-Then click the eye symbol for "reader mode".

 # 1. Bash crash course
 Command | Purpose | Example 1 | Example 2
 --- | --- | --- | ---